Lepidoptera

 An annual migrant in varying numbers.
 In the late autumn can be seen feeding on areas of late flowering Ivy.

-Painted Lady Cynthia cardui
+Painted Lady

 Another annual migrant, which can appear in huge numbers.
-Along with the above species is often recorded feeding on Buddleia.
+Along with the above species it is often recorded feeding on Buddleia.

-Small Tortoiseshell Aglais urticae
+Small Tortoiseshell

-Large Tortoiseshell Nymphalis polychloros
+Large Tortoiseshell

-Camberwell Beauty Nymphalis antiopa
+Camberwell Beauty

 This rare migrant has been seen twice in the recording area, on 26th July 1982 and 3rd August 2010.

-Peacock Inachis io
+Inachis io

 A common resident and migrant.

-Comma Polygonia c-album
+Polygonia c-album

 This widespread species is recorded annually in small numbers, although records have increased in recent years, especially in autumn.